In your CMA final law classes, you have three papers that talk about different laws that a CMA needs to study and their regulations.

 - Video lectures

-- Crash courses for revision at the end
+- CMA crash course or CMA capsule videos for revision at the end

 How much do these classes cost?